qaisjp/inf-ttds/cw2/task/readme.md

 Please follow the following steps:

 -   Download the following compressed file [`systems.zip`](CW2/systems.zip).
-It has 7 files as follow:\
+It has 7 files as follow:
-    - 6 results files for 6 different IR systems, named `S[1-6].results`, each contains the retrieved set of documents for 10 queries numbered from 1 to 10.
-The format of the files is as follow:\
+    - 6 results files for 6 different IR systems,
+      named `S[1-6].results`, each contains the retrieved set of documents for 10 queries numbered from 1 to 10.
+The format of the files is as
+      follow:
+        ```
-    `       1 0 710 1 5.34 0        1 0 213 2 4.23 0        2 0 103 1 6.21 0 `
+        1 0 710 1 5.34 0
+        1 0 213 2 4.23 0
+        2 0 103 1 6.21 0
+        ```

-    The numbers above represent the following in order:
-    `query_number 0 doc_number rank_of_doc score 0`.\
+      The numbers above represent the following in order: `query_number 0 doc_number rank_of_doc score 0`

     - `qrels.txt` file, which contains the list of relevant documents for each of the 10 queries.
-The format of the file is as follows:\
+The format of the file is as follows:
-    `       1: (9090,3) (6850,2) (9574,2)` where the first number is the
+    `1: (9090,3) (6850,2) (9574,2)` where the first number is the
     query number (`1:`), the remaining is the list of tuples of the document numbers and the value of relevance. e.g. `(9090,3)` means that document `9090` has a relevance value of 3.
 This value is only